GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/06-Strategies for active, interactive and collaborative learning.md

 Allow time for wrap up and feedback

-## Challenge 9
+> ## Challenge 9
-On the GDoc
+> On the GDoc
+>

-One or more new things that you have learned today and could be useful for your future teaching/training
+> One or more new things that you have learned today and could be useful for your future teaching/training {: .challenge}

-## Challenge 10 - your vote counts
+> ## Challenge 10 - your vote counts
-Add a + sign next to the point you agree the most
+> Add a + sign next to the point you agree the most

-:D - Great I feel I’m learning new things
+> :D - Great I feel I’m learning new things
-:] - I feel neutral, maybe I need more time to reflect :S - I am more confused then ever
+> :] - I feel neutral, maybe I need more time to reflect
+> :S - I am more confused then ever
+{: .challenge}

 ## Technique - Short feedback